AadityaGupta/blog-spider/README.md

 > Grab and save articles from Blogger, Wordpress

+##Example

-This Python program grabs the content of each article from a Blogger account.
+This Python program grabs the content of articles from a blogspot.com, wordpress.com account.

-Input: bogspot ID and format you want to save.
+Input: bogspot.com/wordpress.com ID and format you want to save.

 Output (to a local folder the python program runs):

 1.all articles in different formats (txt or doc)

-2.a log which records all processes and results
+2.a log which records the processes and results

 This first version has some limitations:

-1.It can not load content such as hyperlink, images, special symbol, or resources hosted on other websites
+1.It can't load content such as hyperlink, images, special symbol, or resources hosted on other websites

-2.It can only process the blogspot with certain blog archive structure: year as the top level, month year or month as the second level, article title as the third level
+2.It can only process the blogspot or wordpress with certain blog archive structure: year as the top level, month year or month as the second level, article title as the third level

 3.It only support English content now.